masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/threads.rst

 A scheduler per thread
 ----------------------

-The operating system thread that the Python runtime is started in and runs on, is called the main thread.
+The operating system thread that the |PY| runtime is started in and runs on, is called the main thread.
 The typical use of Stackless, is to run the scheduler in this thread.
-But there is nothing that prevents a different scheduler, and therefore a different set of tasklets, from running in every Python thread you care to start.
+But there is nothing that prevents a different scheduler, and therefore a different set of tasklets, from running in every
+|PY| thread you care to start.

 Example - scheduler per thread::